Paisseon/paisseon/README.md

 ### To-Do List 🗒
 - Vivy 2 -- Full rewrite of Vivy with animations, less battery drain, and code-based icons instead of image-based
-- Satella 2 + Satella Jailed attempt to fix for apps that are not production-signed
+- Satella 2 + Satella Jailed attempt to fix for apps that are not production-signed and rewrite SatellaObserver
+- Supercharge-To-Theos with Randy-420
 - Possible Hyperixa crack?